 If you use Divi, then Popups for Divi is an essential plugin to create better websites

 → Install it today – it’s free (also ad-free!)

-Divi Areas Pro
+Divi Areas Pro for Modeless

-This makes them much more subtle, and therefore also less effective when it comes to conversion.
-Because they don’t annoy visitors so much, you can safely add multiple modeless Popups to your website at once.
+This makes them much more subtle, and thus, less effective when it comes to conversion.
+Because they don’t annoy visitors as much, you can add multiple modeless Popups to your website at once.

 Bottom line, to create various types of modal popups directly with the Visual Builder, you should install the free plugin Popups for Divi.